AIFreeAPI Logo

 python

-import itertools from google import generativeai as genai class MultiProjectImageGenerator: def __init__(self, api_keys: list[str], model_name: str = "gemini-2.0-flash-exp"): self.clients = [] for key in api_keys: genai.configure(api_key=key) self.clients.append(genai.GenerativeModel(model_name)) self.key_cycle = itertools.cycle(range(len(self.clients))) def generate(self, prompt: str): """Generate image using next available project in rotation.""" project_idx = next(self.key_cycle) client = self.clients[project_idx] try: return client.generate_content(prompt) except Exception as e: if "429" in str(e): # Try next project on rate limit next_idx = next(self.key_cycle) return self.clients[next_idx].generate_content(prompt) raise generator = MultiProjectImageGenerator([ "AIzaSy-project1-key", "AIzaSy-project2-key", "AIzaSy-project3-key", ])
+import itertools from google import generativeai as genai class MultiProjectImageGenerator: def __init__(self, api_keys: list[str], model_name: str = "gemini-3.1-flash-image-preview"): self.clients = [] for key in api_keys: genai.configure(api_key=key) self.clients.append(genai.GenerativeModel(model_name)) self.key_cycle = itertools.cycle(range(len(self.clients))) def generate(self, prompt: str): """Generate image using next available project in rotation.""" project_idx = next(self.key_cycle) client = self.clients[project_idx] try: return client.generate_content(prompt) except Exception as e: if "429" in str(e): # Try next project on rate limit next_idx = next(self.key_cycle) return self.clients[next_idx].generate_content(prompt) raise generator = MultiProjectImageGenerator([ "AIzaSy-project1-key", "AIzaSy-project2-key", "AIzaSy-project3-key", ])

 The key consideration with multi-project distribution is that each project needs its own billing account and tier progression.
 The $250 Tier 2 threshold applies per project, so three projects at Tier 2 represent $750 in total Google Cloud spending.
 For many production workloads, this investment pays for itself quickly through avoided downtime and rate limit errors.